Puumanamana/CoCoNet/docs/source/getting-started.rst

 Using Docker
 ^^^^^^^^^^^^

-Alternatively, CoCoNet can be pulled directly from DockerHub:
+Alternatively, CoCoNet can be pulled directly from DockerHub.
+Assuming your contigs are located in /data/contigs.fasta and your indexed bam files are in /data/*.bam and /data/*.bai, then you can run CoCoNet with the following command:

 .. code-block:: bash

-    docker run nakor/coconet coconet run -h
+    docker run -v /data:/workspace nakor/coconet coconet run --fasta contigs.fasta --bam *.bam